2023 Registration Now Live!

 Lindsley Kump is a mama, wife, fur baby mom, and an avid runner.
 She started running again as an adult as a part of her weight loss journey, she quickly fell in love with distance running.
 She is originally from Hawaii but she has called Colorado home for the past 17 years.
 Like so many transplants to Colorado, Lindsley has fallen in love with the mountains and trails.
 Lindsley is the field event marketing manager for Polar Beverage in Colorado.
 As a black female runner, she looks to bring more inclusivity and representation to the running/trail running community in Colorado.

-Jenny Primm is a trail runner, lifelong skier, partner to John E and his two kids (7 & 10) and devoted fur-mom to Koda and Sequoia.
+Jenny Primm is a trail runner, lifelong skier, and devoted fur-mom to Koda and Sequoia.
 As an outdoor adventurer, she has traveled to over 35 states where she has sought out trails in our National and State Parks to explore.
 She loves to chase the sunrise in all seasons on the peaks while training and racing various distances from 50K to multi day stage races.

 Bailee is a Boulder based trail runner, climber, and yoga teacher.
 She spends her free time chasing sunrises and maximizing her time in nature.
 She loves to explore the way that different activities can balance each other out and hopes to help empower others to feel good in movement.
 She's currently a 200 hour certified yoga teacher and in the process of completing her 300 hour training.